beechfuzz/e2guardian-docker/README.md

 I ripped that straight from their website: [http://www.e2guardian.org](http://www.e2guardian.org/).

 # Why?
 Because running services in containerized environments makes installation, management, and administration much easier.
-Additionally, it sandboxes your servic
+Additionally, it sandboxes your services so that they don't interfere with or interrupt the host system and other services.

+ I specifically made this for E2Guardian because I need a way
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjA5ODgyOTI2XX0=
+eyJoaXN0b3J5IjpbMTcxNjc4NTY4NF19
 -->